facebook/infer/_docs/01-checkers.md

 ```

 In addition, we are working on experimental AI's which target
-security properties (Quandary) and buffer overrusn (Inferbo).
+security properties (Quandary) and buffer overruns (Inferbo).
 The infer commandline man page
-(`infer --help`) tells how to run experimental AI's, or to select certain AI's and not others.
+(`infer --help`) explains how to run experimental AI's, or how to select certain AI's and not others.